stride-nyc/remote_retro/README.md

   - Install the Phoenix application's dependencies via `mix deps.get`
   - Create and migrate your database with `mix ecto.create && mix ecto.migrate`

+Note: if the prior two commands are throwing errors, ensure that Postgres is setup properly:
+ 1. Login to the default database `psql -h localhost`
+ 2. Check that there is a postgres usename by entering `SELECT usename from pg_user;`
+ 3. If there is not, enter `CREATE USER postgres WITH SUPERUSER;`

 #### Node Dependencies

 Install Global NPM Packages